 What is a healthy cholesterol level?
-Exposure to high blood cholesterol over a lifetime can increase the risk for heart attack or stroke.
+Exposure to high blood cholesterol over a lifetime can increase the risk of heart attack or stroke.
 New scientific guidelines are showing that high cholesterol should be a concern for all ages.

 Last November, new guidelines regarding high cholesterol were published in the health journal Circulation.
-These guidelines were the result of 24 science and health experts from the American Heart Association (AHA) and 11 other health organizations collaborating with each other.
-They are meant to help health care providers prevent, diagnose and treat those patients with high cholesterol.
+These guidelines were the result of 24 science and health experts from the American Heart Association (AHA) and 11 other health organizations.
+They are meant to help health care providers prevent, diagnose, and treat those patients with high cholesterol.

-The new guidelines show that lowering low density lipoprotein (LDL) known as “bad” cholesterol to levels less than 70 milligrams per deciliter in high risk patients is best for reducing heart disease complications and risk of dying.
-A LDL-cholesterol level more than 160 is considered very high.
+The new guidelines show that lowering low-density lipoprotein (LDL) known as “bad” cholesterol to levels less than 70 milligrams per deciliter in high-risk patients is best for reducing heart disease complications and risk of dying.
+An LDL-cholesterol level of more than 160 is considered very high.

 Nearly one of every three American adults have high levels of “bad” cholesterol.
 Global and U.S. studies have suggested that the optimal level is less than 100 mg/dL for healthy people.

 High cholesterol is one of the multiple risk factors that increase someone’s chance of developing heart disease.
 Other risks are being overweight, having diabetes, smoking, hypertension (high blood pressure), and not getting enough exercise.
 Cholesterol levels also increase with age.